iturdikulov/notes/infographic.md

 ---
-title: "Infographic"
-tags:
-  - "inbox"
-  - "definition"
 date: 1678550400
 draft: true
 sr-due: 1678896000
 sr-ease: 250
 sr-interval: 3
+tags:
+- inbox
+- definition
 ---

+# Infographic

 > Graphic visual representations of information, data, or knowledge intended to
 > present information quickly and clearly.
 They can improve cognition by